osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 <Adapter Component ID>.<Device ID>.<Unit ID>.<Register Type>.<Register Offset>
 ```

 **Note:** Naming convention is affected by `StreamIdPrefix` and `ApplyPrefixToStreamID` settings in the data source configuration.
-For more information, see [OSIsoft Adapter for Modbus TCP data source configuration](xref:OSIsoftAdapterForModbusTCPDataSourceConfiguration).
+For more information, see [PI Adapter for Modbus TCP data source configuration](xref:PIAdapterForModbusTCPDataSourceConfiguration).